 As can be seen in Figure 3, the required limits are met by all samples.
-The 95% quantile is 7.1 mg/kg.
+A total of ten of the samples even had a sulphur content below 4 mg/kg in all three campaigns.
+The 95% quantile is 7.5 mg/kg.